Democrats concede bipartisan infrastructure plan vote won't happen Monday - KRDO

 By Kevin Liptak and Devan Cole, CNN

-The future of President Joe Biden’s sweeping economic agenda remained uncertain Sunday as Democrats acknowledged a planned vote on one pillar of the plan — a bipartisan public works bill — would not happen by Monday.
+“Engagement is happening through the weekend into Monday,” the official said, arguing, “It continues to be clear that there is strong resolve across the caucuses behind passing these bills so that our economy delivers for the middle class and not just those at the top.”

+Throughout Sunday, Democrats had signaled the infrastructure bill vote wouldn’t happen Monday.

-Democratic Rep. Pramila Jayapal, the leader of House progressives, said on CNN’s “State of the Union” there simply aren’t enough votes for the party to pass the proposal right now.
+Democratic Rep. Pramila Jayapal, the leader of House progressives, said on CNN’s “State of the Union” there simply aren’t enough votes for the party to pass the infrastructure bill right now.

 A key moderate, Rep. Josh Gottheimer, conceded the vote would likely occur “early next week.”

-And House Speaker Nancy Pelosi acknowledged she wouldn’t bring the measure for a vote knowing it would fail.
+And Pelosi acknowledged earlier Sunday she wouldn’t bring the measure for a vote knowing it would fail.

-“We’ll bring the bill forward tomorrow for consideration, but, you know, I’m never bringing a bill to the floor that doesn’t have the votes,” Pelosi said on ABC’s “This Week,” a concession the $1 trillion infrastructure plan may not be acted upon in the House by the September 27 deadline she committed to last month.
+“We’ll bring the bill forward tomorrow for consideration, but, you know, I’m never bringing a bill to the floor that doesn’t have the votes,” Pelosi said on ABC’s “This Week.”

-It was signal that the hunt continues for an elusive compromise between disparate wings of the Democratic Party over Biden’s sweeping economic plan.
-Pelosi, along with Senate Majority Leader Chuck Schumer and senior White House officials, have spent the weekend working to broker an agreement on a far-reaching social and environmental package that contains virtually the entirety of Biden’s domestic agenda.

-So far they have been unable to strike a deal between progressive and moderate Democrats on a topline figure for the bill or a framework of programs contained in the plan.

 House progressives have said they will not vote for the separate infrastructure package unless it is accompanied by the much larger social bill, dubbed by the administration as the “Build Back Better” plan.